 A similar platform is run by Amazon called Amazon Associates.
 However this one isn’t a pay per click system, but a pay per sale system.
 Advertisements are placed on your site and when someone buys a product from clicking on those ads you make a commission, anywhere from 3% to 8% of the sale.

 If you’re a blogger you can write directly to companies to tell them you want to feature or review one of their products.
 This can get you some brilliant discounts, free items and even payment from these companies.
 If you do well out of this you can agree to a commission on items sold that have been featured on your site.

 Don’t have a blog?
 It’s not hard to create a blog of your own.

 Once you have a popular site, the advertisers will come to you.
 So be sure to create a contact us page to receive advertising offers.

 One of the best, simplest, tried-and-tested methods is the online garage sale.
-This — as with all garage sales — begins by rummaging around your house for all those old clothes, CDs, DVDs or anything that you don’t need any more.
+This — as with all garage sales — begins by rummaging around your house for anything that you don’t need any more.

 One of the best methods though is to look for local Facebook selling pages or use Craigslist and list your items there.
 These options avoid selling fees and can save you postage too.

 It’s always worth considering whether you could freelance online.
 If you’re a writer, designer, teacher, voice actor or life coach then you can easily market those skills online.
 Using sites like fiverr.com, upwork.com or peopleperhour.com you can connect with clients all over the world and compete for jobs in a rich open market.